sholly/servicemesh-demo/README.md

 3.  https://github.com/sholly/servicemesh-leaf2
 4.  https://github.com/sholly/vertx-greet

 Conductor acts as an extremely simple API gateway.
-It has endpoints to call itself only,
+It has various endpoints to call itself only,

 '/callleaf12' to call conductor -> leaf1 -> leaf2

 and
 '/callleaf21' to call conductor -> leaf2 -> leaf1

-Leaf1 and leaf2 are similar in that they have standalone endpoints, as well as endpoints for calling each other, to simulate traffice flow.
+Leaf1 and leaf2 are similar in that they have standalone endpoints, "/leaf1" and "/leaf2", as well as the endpoints for calling each other, to simulate traffice flow.

 It is advised to create a separate project for each section and add it to the Service mesh Member Roll.

 When done with a section, delete the project, then delete that project from the Service Mesh Member Roll.

-Adding projects to the Service Mesh Member Roll:
+## Adding projects to the Service Mesh Member Roll:

 In the openshift console, select the project where Service Mesh is installed.
 This should be 'istio-system' unless it was installed elsewhere.
 Then select 'Operators -> Installed Operators'.
 Click on Red Hat Openshift Service Mesh.